The fit-out at ACU for IPPE is designed to facilitate creativity and provides a back drop for researchers and theorists to share and collaborate.

 This development adds two new levels and a mezzanine of commercial office space on top of an existing four storey mixed use building in Surry Hills.

 This project consisted of the conservation and adaptation of a six storey 1920s former Tea Warehouse to provide high quality commercial office accommodation.

 The ground floor of the Cleland Bond Store has been opened up to provide a large unencumbered space - the centrepiece of which is a large circular glass foyer used by the commercial tenancies on the floors above.

 This project to conserve and upgrade the 1920s headquarters of the former Bank of New South Wales head office building in Sydney's CBD involved a complete overhaul of the building

 This project focused on the realisation of the development potential of a 1970's office tower at the northern end of the Sydney CBD.

-Initially a design excellence competition the urban design guidelines established in the TKDA competition entry were adopted by Bovis Lend Lease for the subsequent commercial development.
+Initially a design excellence competition the urban design guidelines established in the TKD competition entry were adopted by Bovis Lend Lease for the subsequent commercial development.